rlucic/api-qrcode/README.md

 # api-qrcode
 generates QR codes

-### Model/body for calling the POST methods:
-     {
-      "text": "Some sample text",
-      "size": "150"
-     }

 ### Headers for content negotiation
 `- Accept : text/plain , for a Base64 encoded QRCode image`